SaswatB/FoodBeGone/README.md

 - [ ] User as a supplier can submit a taxation  information in synced taxation software (turbotax) with a click
 - [x] User as a buyer can login
 - [x] User as a buyer can see the map and find the restuarnt, grocery stores, cafe, bakery that have last call items on sales
-- [ ] User as a buyer can use filter to show suppliers based on distance, type (restaurant, grocery), percentage of discount (TomTom's Search API)
+- [ ] User as a buyer can use filter to show suppliers based on distance, type (restaurant, grocery), percentage of discount, duration to get there (TomTom's Search API, Geocoding API, Routing API)
 - [ ] User as a buyer can follow their favorite supplier
 - [ ] User as a buyer can get a notification from following supplier once supplier put last call item on sales
 - [x] User as a buyer can pick an item that want to purchase and resever it